Welthungerhilfe/ChildGrowthMonitor/README.md

 #### Hardware requirements

-- Currently Google Project Tango Devices only
+- Currently Google Project Tango devices only
-- In Future probably all devices with ARkit/ARcore capabilities (iPhone 6s and newer, 100 million Android devices)
+- In the future probably all devices with ARkit/ARcore capabilities (iPhone 6s and newer, 100 million Android devices)

 #### Authentication